An introductory course in reading, writing, listening to, and speaking Spanish for students with no previous knowledge of the language.

 Paper Convenor (first semester): Dr Tiffany Trotman

 - Paper Structure

-- This course is divided into five units each of which introduces aspects of Spanish language and Hispanic culture.
+- This paper is divided into five units, each of which introduces aspects of Spanish language and Hispanic culture.

 - Graduate Attributes Emphasised

 - Global perspective, Interdisciplinary perspective, Lifelong learning, Communication,

 Critical thinking, Information literacy, Self-motivation.

 - Knowledge-based outcomes:

 - Demonstrate knowledge of introductory Spanish grammatical structures

 - Demonstrate a basic understanding of the varied cultural perspectives within the Hispanic world